Soaring granite peaks. Red slick-rock arches. Turquoise-colored alpine lakes.

 The lonely Henry and La Sal Mountains.
 Home of an amazing array of wildlife.
 Far from the ski resorts of the north.

-And, of course, the nauseating and often depressing traffic of Salt Lake City.
+And ... of course ... the nauseating, often depressing traffic and congestion of the Salt Lake City-Provo-Ogden metropolitan area.

 This is where you can experience Utah’s world-famous redrock country.
 Truthfully unlike anywhere else on earth.